Artelia/NIMPHS/CONTRIBUTING.md

 For more information, please refer to the [corresponding section](https://artelia.github.io/NIMPHS/developers/development_environment.html#unit-tests) in the developers manual.

-## Documenation
+## Documentation

 Our documentation is built using the python package sphinx.
-When running commands to build the documenation, please make sure you are under the `docs/` folder.
+When running commands to build the documentation, please make sure you are under the `docs/` folder.

 ### Style checking